rakoth-gri/gri_slider/readme.md

 }
 ```

-**To optimize initial loading, all slide images use lazy loading method**

 #### 2.2 'csssd' - the optional prop for customizing styles of main container (.gri-slider).
 This is a javascript CSS_Style_Declaration object:

 ```javascript